-Evidence supporting the validity of the Pedagogical Quality component comes from three sources:
+Evidence supporting the validity of the Pedagogical Quality scores comes from three sources:

-- External construct validity using a Multitrait-Multimethod - Matrix to present evidence of trait validity. - Construct validity evidenced by the convergence of the measures across groups.
-Because videotaped teachers' are either ELLM or W-L Control, their fidelity-of-use Pedagogical Quality scores should differ in predictable ways. - Evidence of nomological validity showing that the theoretical basis of the Pedagogical Quality scores of teachers provide a link to their students' literacy-related outcomes.
+- External construct validity using a Multitrait-Multimethod Matrix to present evidence of trait validity. - Construct validity evidenced by the convergence of the measures across groups.
+Because videotaped teachers are either ELLM or W-L Control, their Pedagogical Quality scores should differ in predictable ways. - Evidence of nomological validity showing that the theoretical basis of the Pedagogical Quality scores of teachers provides a link to their students' literacy-related outcomes.

-Trait Validity: Multitrait-Multimethod Matrix
+Trait Validity: Multitrait-Multimethod

-The coefficients in the bold (lower left) validity diagonal provides convergent evidence.
+The coefficients in the validity diagonal (bold lower left) provide convergent evidence.
 The lack of significant correlations in the yellow triangles provides evidence that measures discriminate among traits.